lokimeyburg/msteams-auth-sample/README.md

 - office-365
 languages:
 - javascript
-title: Microsoft Teams NodeJS Helloworld Tabs SSO Sample
+title: Microsoft Teams NodeJS Helloworld - Tabs Azure AD SSO Sample
-description: Microsoft Teams hello world sample app for tabs SSO in Node.js
+description: Microsoft Teams hello world sample app for tabs Azure AD SSO in Node.js
 extensions:
   contentType: samples
   createdDate: 11/3/2017 12:53:17 PM
 ---

-# Authentication documentation
+# Microsoft Teams - Tabs Azure AD Single Sign-On Sample

-This sample is built on top of the [Hello World Node.js sample](https://github.com/OfficeDev/msteams-samples-hello-world-nodejs) to show you how to implement Azure AD single sign-on support.
+This sample is built on top of the [Hello World Node.js sample](https://github.com/OfficeDev/msteams-samples-hello-world-nodejs) to show you how to implement Azure AD single sign-on support for tabs.
 In addition, this sample also shows you how to request additional Graph API permissions from the user (even though most apps will find the single sign-on flow sufficient to authenticate a user).

 ## Prerequisites